+(3)

+Ev'ry bond to mem'ry

+dear,

+Brings to us a pleasure;

+Whether others frown or

+cheer,

-(3) Ev'ry bond to mem'ry dear, Brings to us a pleasure; Whether others frown or cheer, Chi Phi is our treasure. (chorus)
+Chi Phi is our treasure.

-(2) Round each heart bright alter fires, Forms forgotten never; Cheer us on in our desires, Ever and forever. (chorus) (4) Forward then with breast to breast, Leaving no life blighted; March we to our common rest, Hands and hearts united. (chorus)
+(chorus)

+(4)

+Forward then with breast to breast,

+Leaving no life blighted;

+March we to our common rest,

+Hands and hearts united.

+(chorus)